safwankdb/Leetcoding-Challenges-Cpp/README.md

 - #### Number of Subarrays with Bounded Maximum
     Keep track of left most valid element to include, whenever ```left <= nums[i] <= right``` is encountered, set it as the most latest needed value, for all values <= left, add all subarrays from left most valid to latest needed.
 If value >= right is found, reset both pointers.

+- #### Range Sum Query - Mutable
+    Use Fenwick tree.
+Make an array indexed from 1 to n, for every index i, the array contains sum of m elements including and below i from the original array, where m is the value of LSB of i.
+Update accordingly.